Cycle Day (CD)

 Definition - What does Cycle Day (CD) mean?

 The term "cycle day" refers to the day in a woman’s menstrual period.
 It starts with day one, the first day of menstrual bleeding, and usually lasts around 28-32 days, although a normal menstrual cycle can be shorter or longer.
 Tracking of a menstrual cycle day-by-day can help to pinpoint the brief window that a woman is fertile and most likely to become pregnant.

 FertilitySmarts explains Cycle Day (CD)

-The 28-day menstrual cycle is the time for the uterus to prepare for a potential embryo to be implanted.
-The cycle is controlled by the fluctuating levels of several hormones (FSH, LH, estrogen, and progesterone).
-Ovulation usually occurs somewhere between day 11 and day 21, so it’s important for a woman to monitor her own cycle to maximize the chances of becoming pregnant.
-The most likely time for conception is the 4-5 days before ovulation and the day of ovulation itself.
+A menstrual cycle is controlled by the fluctuating levels of several hormones (FSH, LH, estrogen, and progesterone).
 The following is a basic breakdown of the menstrual cycle, highlighting the brief window that conception is most likely.

 - Cycle Day 1 (CD1) –The blood and tissues that were lining the walls of the uterus are shed as blood.
 This is the first day of menstrual bleeding.

 - CD2-5 – Menstrual bleeding, usually lightening by day 5.